 Adult aquatic insect emergence mass is a product of aquatic insect production from the stream, and is therefore a good surrogate for actual production (minus predation), and will be especially useful for relative comparisons between river sections and years (personal communication, M. Wipfli, University of Alaska-Fairbanks).
 To measure insect emergence, floating emergence trap samplers will be deployed, with one trap per site.
+Additional emergence traps will also be deployed in slow water areas (beaver ponds, alcoves, backwaters) at each station in the Middle River Segment (if present) to measure the potential adult insect production from those slowwater mesohabitats.

-The emergence traps will be based on previous designs of floating aquatic emergence traps (LeSage and Harrison 1979; Cushman 1983; Davies 1984; Walton et al. 1999.
-The emergence trap design will be a low-profile trap with a floating base (Figure 2.2-1), with a collection bottle or tray with alcohol preservation attached to the trap to collect adult specimens (Cadmus and Pomeranz unpublished).
+The emergence traps will be based on previous designs of floating aquatic emergence traps (LeSage and Harrison 1979; Cushman 1983; Davies 1984; Walton et al. 1999).
+The emergence trap design will be a low-profile trap with a floating base (Figure 2.2-1), with a collection bottle or tray with alcohol preservation attached to the trap to collect adult specimens.
 The trap will be anchored to rebar stakes driven into the stream bed by a length of chain, cable, or rope.
 Ethanol (95 percent) with glycerol added will be placed into the trap collection bottle or tray.
-Samples will be collected from deployed traps approximately every 2 weeks by field crews, from the initial deployment following ice breakup until the last seasonal sampling event (September-October).
+Samples will be collected from deployed traps approximately every 2 weeks by field crews.
 The collected adult insects will be removed from the trap, washed into a sample container, preserved with ethanol with glycerol added, and labeled with information about the site, date collected, time collected, and the collectors' initials.
 This information will also be entered onto a field data sheet.
 The trap will be reassembled, with fresh ethanol added to the collection bottle or tray.
 The collected sample container will be sent to the contract laboratory for processing and analysis.